karshinlin/StudyBuddies/README.md

 ### Installing Code:
 - `git clone https://github.com/karshinlin/StudyBuddies.git` to clone the repo
 - `git checkout dev` to work on the dev branch
+- Create a new directory called instance/ within the Backend/ directory.
+Place the config.py file (not stored on Git) inside this directory so that Backend/instance/config.py exists.
 - `npm install` to install all the dependencies that the branch has that you don't have locally
 - `npm audit fix` to fix all the vulnerabilities (if it tells you to)
 - `npm install -g @aws-amplify/cli` to install the amplify CLI (https://aws-amplify.github.io/docs/)